Unsolicited material is welcome, and will be used as space permits.

 Personal race accounts are of course a staple of UR, but if you can offer readers a real insight about an event, such as detail about the unique geography of an area or race route, it will make for interesting reading.
 Humor is the most difficult kind of writing, but a truly funny article is as good as gold.
 The same applies for a truly compelling human interest story.

 Use the spell checker!
 Yes, we have one here at UR too, but at least make the effort to provide an article that is spelled correctly.
 That includes the names of participants.
 You would be surprised at how often the names in stories are spelled differently from the names in the results.
 The same applies to grammar.
 Standard usage applies at UR, but we do have some unique conventions here at the magazine.
-Perhaps the most noticeable is the appellation “km” as applies to the kilometer distance.
-“50 km” is proper usage, in lieu of “50 K.” Keep the “km” lower case unless referencing the proper title of an event.
+Perhaps the most noticeable is the appellation “K” as applies to the kilometer distance.
+“50k” is proper usage, in lieu of “50km.”
+Keep the “k” lower case unless referencing the proper title of an event.
 Likewise use “50 mile” unless referencing the proper name.
-Do not often use “miler” as in “he finished the 50-miler.”
-Use “50 mile” instead.

 MS word or pdf or text is fine for results, but Excel files are even better.
 Also, please try to include all the information we list in results: name, age, gender, state, and time.
 Every finisher and their correct time is important.
 Please refrain from using pseudonyms or nicknames.